Explore Darwen

 Frequently asked questions

-The Darwen Tower (Jubilee Tower) on Darwen Moor, the India Mill chimney (tallest in Lancashire, styled as an Italian campanile), the battle for moorland access, and a Lancashire mill town with extraordinary industrial skyline Roam surfaces the hidden gems that make Darwen worth exploring.
+Darwen is a place in Lancashire known for the Darwen Tower (Jubilee Tower) on Darwen Moor, the India Mill chimney (tallest in Lancashire, styled as an Italian campanile), the battle for moorland access, and a Lancashire mill town with extraordinary industrial skyline.
+In the 1870s, Darwen workers fought a landmark legal battle to win access to Darwen Moor — one of the first victories in the public's right to roam.
+The population is around 30,000.

-Yes — Roam is live in Darwen and across Lancashire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Darwen and across Lancashire.
+It is available on iOS and Android.